noahjevon/Wiki-Search/README.md

 ### Using the Plugin

 Highlight any word or phrase from your current Chrome tab, then click the plugin icon from the top right of a Google Chrome window.
-From here, you will be able to see the selected word.
-If this is correct, hit 'Search' and you will see a short summary of the Wikipedia page relating to the word you highlighted.
+From here, you will be able to see the selected word and a short 500 character summary of the Wikipedia page relating to the word you highlighted.

 ## Authors